 If you enter the search query sound cards in a web search engine, you will be able to find many others - both the sellers and reviews.

-Best Graphics Cards For The Money: May 2013 -
+Best Graphics Cards For The Money -

 "You don't have to spend a fortune on a high-end gaming graphics card that requires that the PC has a powerful power supply. - "Power usage is extremely low for the performance offered, and no auxiliary power connector is needed.
 And yet, the Radeon HD 5570 manages playable frame rates in every one of our game tests at 1680x1050 (and sometimes 1920x1200)." - Tom's Hardware.